-A Knowink representative demonstrated the Poll Pad 3.1.0 system on April 1, 2022.
-The demonstration included a polling place capability walkthrough of the Apple iPad tablet installed with the Poll Pad 3.1.0. application used at the polling place, a discussion of preparing and loading the data to the Poll Pads, and an explanation of the system security features.
-Knowink used the test data supplied by the Department for the demonstration.
+A KNOWiNK representative demonstrated the Poll Pad 3.5.1 system on February 27th, 2024.
+The demonstration included an end-to-end set up and capability walkthrough of the submitted EPB configuration.
+KNOWiNK used the test data supplied by the Department for the demonstration.
 The purposes of the demonstration were to (a) validate that the system complies with Pennsylvania's statutory requirements for poll books; (b) discuss the overall capabilities of the system; and (c) to evaluate the system security posture and level of compliance with the Commonwealth Information Technology Policies (ITPs) outlined in Attachment C of this report.